 As you can see, there are huge variations in annual snowfall around North America.
-It’s worth noting that all snow in not created equal: Washington State, for example, gets more snow than Colorado but the moderate temperatures and high annual rainfall make for conditions that can vary from light and powdery to wet and slushy.
-Both Colorado and Utah have fantastic snow: they stay cold during the winter and the air is dry, so less snow goes a lot further in creating great conditions.
-And the final lesson from this chart: we should all go to Alaska to ski!
+It’s worth noting that all snow is not created equal: Washington state, for example, gets more snow than Colorado, but the moderate temperatures and high annual rainfall make for conditions that can vary from light and powdery to wet and heavy.
+Both Colorado and Utah have fantastic snow: They stay cold during the winter and the air is dry, so less snow goes a lot further in creating great conditions.
+And the final lesson from this chart: We should all go to Alaska to ski!

-The bottom line is that where you ski should dictate the width of your ski.
-If you live on the East Coast of the United States, unfortunately you can expect very few powder days and therefore a narrower ski designed for hardpack (80mm to 90mm waist) will suit you best.
-If you live in Bellingham, Washington, and Mt.
-Baker is your home resort, you definitely want to buy at the wide end of the ski spectrum (100m+) as you can expect a high percentage of powder days.
+The bottom line is that where you ski should largely dictate the width of your ski.
+If you live on the East Coast of the United States, unfortunately you can expect few powder days, and therefore a narrower ski designed for hardpack (80mm to 90mm waist) will suit you best.
+If you live in Bellingham, Wash., and Mt.
+Baker is your home resort, you definitely want to buy at the wide end of the ski spectrum (100mm+), as you can expect a high percentage of powder days.

-Location matters, but so does the parts of the resort you will end up skiing most.
+Location matters, but so do the parts of the resort you will end up skiing most.
 Even beginner skiers in snow-heavy places like Colorado and Utah will spend the vast majority of their time on groomed runs, and therefore a narrower ski is best.
-Intermediate and advanced will be pushing the boundaries more, both literally and figuratively, and a wider ski makes the most sense.
-Experienced skiers also will be able to control their skis better, and therefore can take on a wider and stiffer ski that would be challenging for beginners.
+Skiers who like to charge down moguls will also benefit from a narrower ski since it will keep a tighter line through the bumps and be easier to control through quick turns.
+Intermediate and advanced riders will be pushing the boundaries more, both literally and figuratively, and a wider ski makes the most sense.
+Experienced skiers will also be able to control their skis better and therefore can take on a wider and stiffer ski like Nordica's Enforcer 100 that would be challenging for beginners.